Rewards Program

 Treats all types of acne.

-What it does: “It’s a versatile acid with anti-inflammatory and antibacterial properties.
-It clears out pores, while brightening uneven tone left behind from acne,” advises Dr. Nina.
+What it does: It’s a versatile acid with anti-inflammatory and antibacterial properties.
+It clears out pores, while brightening uneven tone left behind from acne.

 What’s it in: Boosting brightness when combined with alpha arbutin, the Hydra-Bright Alpha Arbutin Drops are also helpful in diminishing pigmentation left from acne marks.

 And, as with all products, remember to give it time.
 It can take anywhere from 30-60 days for cell turnover to occur.
 This means that using a product for a week or two isn’t going to cut it.
-If you want to see results, you need to stick with your ritual for at least one month before you can determine whether or not to continue with a certain product.
+If you want to see results, you need to stick with your regimen for at least one month before you can determine whether or not to continue with a certain product.
 That said, if you experience an immediate negative reaction from a product, don’t continue using it.

 Treating Acne Marks

-Like the party-crasher it is, acne can leave a mess after it’s gone.
+Like the party-crasher it is, acne can leave marks behind after it’s gone.
 These are known as post-inflammatory marks or erythema and can be red or brown.
-“The deepest mark is an acne scar which is a deep disruption of collagen.
+The deepest mark is an acne scar which is a deep disruption of collagen.
 This can be pitted with indentation or hypertrophic with an overgrowth of skin.
-For anyone developing post-inflammatory complications from acne, you want to see your dermatologist quickly to minimize this,” explains Dr. Nina.

-“If you have residual inflammation, the best at-home product to treat it is sunscreen.
+“Another key product to pair with this is sunscreen.
 Redness and brown spots will be made darker by sun exposure, so protection is important to avoid making it worse.
-You should be using SPF daily, regardless of any residual inflammation.
-After that, you’re looking at targeted discoloration treatments containing vitamin C, alpha arbutin, and AHAs.
-Redness usually fades with time and good sunscreen.
-Brown spots usually mean we need exfoliation and brightening.”
+You should be using SPF daily, regardless of any residual inflammation,” adds Anna.

 Select your FREE GIFT! ( left)